3coma3/btrfs-backup/MANUAL.md

 `-h`
 An alias to `help`

 `-c config`
-Use it to select which configuration file to load
+Configuration file to load, same logic as with the `config` variable.

 `-d`
-It prepends an 'echo' to any modifying operation, making the script to print those actions on the screen instead of running them.
+It prevents the script to perform any actual operation, making it to print the actions that would be performed on the screen instead.

 `-q`
-Currently, it restricts a bit the rsync output in normal situations.
+Currently, it restricts a bit the rsync output in normal situations and some other commands.
 In future updates the verbosity controls may become more powerful.
 Note that most script messages are outputted to standard error, so they affect its "pipeable" output to a minimum.

 `-y`
 Assume 'yes' for questions.
 This is useful for automated invocations.
 Note that the script also accepts piped output from the "yes" command.